-\ Unallocated items comprise mainly head office expenses and tax assets and liabilities of the overseas subsidiary
+^{} Unallocated items comprise mainly head office expenses and tax assets.

 Revenue reported above represents revenue generated from external customers.
-There were no inter-segment sales during the year (2022: Nil).
+There were no inter-segment sales during the year (2023: Nil).
 Transactions between segments, inter-segment cost of funds and allocation of expenses are not determined by management for resource allocation purpose.
 The accounting policies of the reportable segments are the same as the Group's accounting policies described in note 4.
 For the purposes of monitoring segment performance and allocating resources between segments: